j2store/docs/content/docs/catalog/how-to-create-options-and-add-them-to-your-products.md

 author: "Sowbagya lakshmi"
 category: "catalog"
 ---
-# How to create options and add them to your products

 Who doesn't prefer choices when they wish to buy their favorite t-shirt ?
 Obviously, your users would love when the products have additional options.
 J2Store allows you to create <link-text url="http://docs.j2store.org/catalog/options" target="_blank" rel="noopener">options of various types</link-text>